Shane Stefanutto

-Shane Stefanutto (born 12 January 1980) is an Australian former professional footballer who is the Technical Director of Brisbane Roar.
+Shane Stefanutto (born 12 January 1980) is an Australian former professional soccer player who is the Technical Director of Brisbane Roar.
 He previously played for Brisbane Strikers, Lillestrøm, Lyn, North Queensland Fury, Brisbane Roar, Olympic FC and Australian national team.

 Club career

 Stefanutto trained at the Queensland Academy of Sport before playing for the Brisbane Strikers in the defunct National Soccer League from 1998 to 2004, before transferring Lillestrøm in Norway.
 On 26 August 2007, Stefanutto scored his first goal for LSK in his 112th match, against Aalesund.
 The goal came from a long-range free kick.
 His contract with Lillestrøm expired at the end of the 2007 season, and he played for Lyn Oslo in the 2008 season, before signing for North Queensland Fury on 5 August 2009.

 He sustained a potentially season-ending knee injury in a match against Perth Glory after an innocuous challenge with Adriano Pellegrino, which was presumed to be a ruptured anterior cruciate ligament.
 The injury hindered his World Cup 2010 selection hopes.
 On 13 April 2010, Stefanutto signed a contract with the Brisbane Roar, which would see him play there for the next three seasons.

 Shane announced his retirement from professional football on 30 April 2016 at the end of the 2015–16 A-League season.

 In June 2016, he signed with National Premier Leagues Queensland side Olympic FC.